-The PHA will make utility reimbursements to the utility provider.
+The PHA will make utility reimbursements paid directly to the utility company on behalf of the family.

 17-IX.D.
 OTHER FEES AND CHARGES [24 CFR 983.354]

 Meals and Supportive Services

 With the exception of PBV assistance in assisted living developments, the owner may not require the tenant to pay charges for meals or supportive services.
 Non-payment of such charges is not grounds for termination of tenancy.